Adult Day Care

-AW Adult Day Center is a 50 people capacity day program that provides care & supervision, monitoring of general health, social interaction and peer contact for physically impaired or socially isolated patients in a friendly and safe environment.
-Nursing, social services, activities and dietary services are provided within the context of the program
+The AW Adult Day Center is a 50-person capacity day program.
+Care and supervision, monitoring of general health, social interaction and peer contact for physically impaired or socially isolated patients is provided in a friendly and safe environment.
+Nursing, social services, activities and dietary services are provided within the context of the program.

 Who qualified for the services?

-Services are available to persons with functional impairments who are of age 50 or older; reside in the community and do not require 24-hour care?
+Services are available to persons with functional impairments who are 50 years of age or older, who reside in the community and do not require 24-hour care.

 Are the services covered by my insurance?

-AW Home Health encompasses a wide range of medical services delivered in an individual’s home.
+AW Home Health encompasses a wide range of medical services delivered in the patient’s home.
 Care is often initiated following a hospitalization or short-term stay in a rehabilitation facility.
-Your physician can also prescribe home health care if there has been a recent decline in health status, treatment or medication additions or changes, or a deterioration of an existing condition.
+Your physician can also prescribe home healthcare if there has been a recent decline in health status, treatment or medication additions or changes, or a deterioration of an existing condition.

 Intermittent visits involve a nurse or therapist coming to your home to perform clinical procedures or to guide you through a therapy session.

-AW Health Care services patients who are in need of Home Health in the St. Louis metropolitan area (City and Counties), the Missouri counties of Jefferson, St. Charles, St. Louis and St. Louis City, and the Illinois counties of Bond, Clinton, Macoupin, Madison Monroe, St. Clair and Washington.
+AW Health Care serves patients who need home healthcare in the St. Louis City metropolitan area and the Missouri counties of St. Louis, Jefferson, St. Charles, Warren and Lincoln.
+AW also serves Illinois patients who reside in the Illinois counties of Bond, Clinton, Macoupin, Madison, Monroe, St. Clair and Washington.

 How do I qualify for these services?

-To qualify for skilled nurse or therapy home health visits under Medicare guidelines, the client must be homebound, meaning it takes a challenging effort to leave the house.
-If trips outside the home are for medical purposes or are infrequent and of short duration a recipient may still be considered homebound.
+To qualify for skilled nursing or therapy home health visits under Medicare guidelines, the patient must be homebound, meaning it takes a challenging effort to leave the house.
+If trips outside the home are for medical purposes, or are infrequent and of short duration, a patient may still be considered homebound.

 Are the services covered by my insurance?